-The Cook/Chef Red Seal Examination Preparation course is designed based on the competencies listed in the trade’s Red Seal Occupational Standard (RSOS).
-This course focuses on engaging in a thorough review, interpretation, and discussion of the RSOS and helping students develop the essential knowledge and test-taking skills to successfully challenge the Red Seal Examination.
+The Cook Red Seal Examination Preparation course is designed based on the competencies listed in the trade’s Red Seal Occupational Standard (RSOS).
+This course focuses on engaging in a thorough review, interpretation, and discussion of the RSOS and helping students develop the essential knowledge and test-taking skills to successfully challenge the Red Seal Examination of the trade.

 This intensive review course is for participants who have the requisite theoretical and practical knowledge and have met the challenge requirements to write the exam.
 The course will guide candidates and help them with the preparation material for the exam to become Red Seal certified.

 Cooks prepare, cook, season and present a wide variety of foods such as meat, fish, poultry, game, pasta, pulses, grains, nuts, dairy products, eggs, vegetables, fruit, stocks, soups, sauces, salads, desserts and baked goods.
 They provide complete meals or individual dishes.

 Cooks are generally employed in the hospitality and tourism sector, working in restaurants, hotels, resorts, catering establishments, country clubs and aboard ships.
 They may also be employed in institutional settings such as hospitals, nursing homes, educational institutes, correctional facilities, camps and military bases.
 While some cooks may have conventional work schedules, most cooks work shift work, including early mornings, late evenings, holidays and weekends, and the number of hours worked each week varies depending on the type of position and in which establishment the cook is employed.